brokyo/seeker_ii/docs/roadmap.md

 - [x] Overdub visualization is often shifted and in unpredictable ways.
 - [x] Overdub stored in generations.
 Different visual treatment and undo option.
 - [x] Do we want to catch MIDI events from a keyboard?
+- [x] All equivalent notes light up when key press